ireko8/ireko8.github.io/index.md

 2. A. Nakao, D. Ping, and __T.
 Iwai__, "Application specific slicing for MVNO through software-defined data plane enhancing SDN."
 IEICE Transactions on Communications 98.11 (2015): 2111-2120.

 ### International Conference (Reviewed)

 1. __T.
+Iwai__ and A. Nakao, "Sliceable Congestion Control for Latency-Aware Bandwidth Allocation in Network Slicing."
+2021 IEEE ICC.
+IEEE, 2021 (To appear).
+2. __T.
 Iwai__ and A. Nakao, "Progressive Slicing for Application Identification in Application-Specific Network Slicing."
 2020 IEEE Globecom.
 IEEE, 2020.
-2. __T.
+3. __T.
 Iwai__, and A. Nakao, "Demystifying myths of MEC: rethinking and exploring benefits of multi-access/mobile edge computing."
 2018 IEEE CloudNet.
 IEEE, 2018 (poster).
-3. __T.
+4. __T.
 Iwai__, and A. Nakao, "Adaptive mobile application identification through in-network machine learning."
 2016 IEEE APNOMS.
 IEEE, 2016.

 ### Domestic Conference (Not Reviewed)